Banksy and Dalí on show in one museum? When I heard that, I was definitely up for a day trip to Amsterdam to visit the new Moco Museum.

 However, since I visited the Dalí Theatre-Museum in Figueres, Spain, just last summer, the exhibition at the Moco Museum seemed meager in comparison.
 The space devoted to Dalí was considerably less than the Banksy section: almost an afterthought.

 Perhaps because the space was smaller, for example, one of Dalí’s famous sofas in the shape of Mae West’s lips stood in a small room.
 Behind it on the wall were pictures representing the rest of her face.
 At the museum in Spain, a version of the same work fills most of a room and all the parts except the eyes are three-dimensional.
-The first image below is the one in Amsterdam; the second is in Figueres.
+The image on the left below is the one in the Moco Museum in Amsterdam; the one on the right is in the Dali Theatre-Museum in Figueres.

 Nevertheless, the collection includes the iconic melted watches in a form I hadn’t seen before: sculpture rather than painting.
 The melted watch motif, along with others like his elephant with stick legs (a statue of which greets visitors just inside the entrance), and references to his wife, Gala, are all key parts of his work, and this show includes examples of each.